vekatze/neut/book/src/hello-external-world.md

 //     Unit
 ```

-Let's see how development experience works.
+Let's see how development in Neut proceeds.
 Edit the code into the following:

 ```neut
 // sample.nt